amithrajravi/harnesscd-example-apps/README.md

 ---

-### 2. YAML First vs. UI First Flow

-The document currently toggles between instructions for creating entities via YAML files (Configuration as Code) and via the Harness User Interface (UI).

-* **Recommendation:** Establish a clearer learning path for the user.
-For instance:
-    > "For a quick start, follow the **UI First** path (Sections A, B, C).
-Then, switch to the **YAML First (CaC)** path (Section D) to understand version control and automation."

-* This structure would greatly improve flow and prevent confusion for beginners deciding which method to follow.

----

-### 3. K3D/Local Cluster Setup
+### 2. K3D/Local Cluster Setup

-Since DevRel assignments and quick start guides often require a fast local setup, including a dedicated section on local cluster installation would significantly lower the barrier to entry.
+When you want to try a fast local setup, including a dedicated section on local cluster installation would significantly lower the barrier to entry.

 * **Recommendation:** Include a brief, high-level guide (or a link to a one-click setup script) for creating a local **K3D** or **Minikube** cluster.
 This should cover the minimum steps needed to get a functioning Kubernetes context ready for the Harness Delegate installation.